 When a hardware transfers data over a network they become ‘smart devices’ and become part of the Internet of Things (IoT).
 IoT in agriculture comprises use of sensors, drones, robots and cameras.
 Sensors, cameras and robots are installed on the farms and record the data.
 Drones can be used as pay per services or can be bought and stationed in farms.
 The IoT equipment need to be connected to an analytical dashboard for analysis of data.
 IoTs are used for field related data only.
 They can’t help manage the overall farm activities and show the data in terms of financial gains or losses.
 They are just data.

-Digital farming gives farmers access to timely valuable insights so that they can adopt best practices and manage farms more efficiently thus reducing the losses and maximize profits.
-Agriculture technology offers a variety of solutions for adopting to digital farming.
-IoT in agriculture consists of sensors, drones and computer imaging integrated with analytical tools for generating actionable insights.
-Placement of physical equipment on the farms monitors and records data which is used to get insights.
-Due to advancements in satellite imagery, machine learning and data storage in clouds, predictive analytics softwares have been pretty favourable as they are highly scalable and easy to use.As a multinational Seed Company that strategizes to drive a digital strategy within the organization.
-How can digital agriculture help the seed value chain?
+Digital farming gives farmers access to timely valuable insights so that they can adopt best practices and manage farms more efficiently thus reducing losses and maximizing profits.
+Agriculture technology offers a variety of solutions for adapting to digital farming.
+IoT in agriculture consists of sensors, drones, and computer imaging integrated with analytical tools for generating actionable insights.
+Placement of physical equipment on the farms, monitors and records data which is used to get insights.
+Due to advancements in satellite imagery, machine learning, and data storage in clouds, predictive analytics software has been pretty favorable as they are highly scalable and easy to use.

-Seed companies can utilize digitalisation on each and every layer of operation from seed research and development to seed selling.
+Seed companies can utilize digitalization on each and every layer of operation from seed research and development to seed selling.
 All of the activities from labs to farmers can be managed on a single screen using Agri-SaaS products of CropIn.
 Below is an understanding of how each division in a seed company can benefit from using digital solutions:

 How will digital farming add value to agri-lending and agri-insurance processes?